jhwlds/Natural-Language-AI-SQL-Project/README.md

 You can toggle Zero-shot vs Few-shot in the UI.

 ## Relation to Prior Work
-Our prompting strategies align with the study “How to Prompt LLMs for Text-to-SQL” (Chang & Fosler-Lussier, 2023, arXiv:2305.11853).\nWe implemented both zero-shot and single-domain few-shot prompting strategies.\nConsistent with the paper’s findings, we observed improved SQL stability and correctness when using in-domain few-shot examples compared to zero-shot prompting.
+Our prompting strategies align with the study “How to Prompt LLMs for Text-to-SQL” (Chang & Fosler-Lussier, 2023, arXiv:2305.11853).
+We implemented both zero-shot and single-domain few-shot prompting strategies.
+Consistent with the paper’s findings, we observed improved SQL stability and correctness when using in-domain few-shot examples compared to zero-shot prompting.

 ## Schema picture
 ![Schema diagram](drawSQL-image-export-2026-02-19.png)